pcbrendel/pcbrendel.github.io/_posts/2019-05-06-most-talked-about.md

 apr29_1 <- reddit_content("www.reddit.com/r/fantasybaseball/comments/bipdua/daily_anything_goes_april_29_2019")
 # continued for rest of dates

 df <- bind_rows(apr29_1, apr29_2, apr30_1, may1_1, may1_2, may2_1, may2_1, may2_2, may3_1, may3_2, may4_1,
                 may4_2, may5_1, may5_2) %>%
   select(doc_id = id, text = comment, user) %>%
   mutate(text = str_replace_all(text, "[^[:graph:]]", " "))
 ```
+Next, I use this dataframe to create a clean corpus.
+Corpora are special documents containing text.
+The "tm" package includes convenience functions for cleaning the text in a corpus: putting text in lower case and removing white space, punctuation, and stop words (e.g. that, it, who).

 ```r
 source <- DataframeSource(df)